 If you want to head into the backyard for some FREE fun, or take a walk around the neighborhood, take a look at my post on hiking ideas for kids (you don’t need to be hiking to do these either, you can enjoy them with a trip around your block).

-I hope you enjoy our outdoor and indoor activities for kids that are Free to do and they will love.
+I hope you enjoy our outdoor and indoor activities for kids.
+They are cheap and/or free to do and they’ll have fun.

-Here’s another post with lots of activities that are free or less than $10 a day to do with your kids….it’s the quality of time you spend together, not the amount of money you spend on them.
+Here’s a few activities that are free or less than $10 a day to do with your kids.

 For more easy recipes, activities and crafts please LIKE The Typical Mom on Facebook, sign up for my newsletter, and follow me on Pinterest!